matatk/agrip/audioquake/manuals/user-manual-part04.md

 ### Multiplayer Basics

-When you play any of the gametypes (singleplayer or practice matches) mentioned above, it is your computer that controls all aspects of the game – from the generation of game sounds to the behaviour of the monsters or bots you're playing the game with.
+When you play any of the gametypes (singleplayer or practice matches) mentioned above, it is your computer that controls all aspects of the game&mdash;from the generation of game sounds to the behaviour of the monsters or bots you're playing the game with.
 When you play a game over the Internet, this isn't the case.
 What happens is that your computer connects to another computer which acts as a *server*.
 The server manages connections from all of the players and controls most game-related things (such as keeping track of players' scores and movements round a map).
 Your computer still takes care of dealing with your input and playing back sounds, but it doesn't control the match being played in any way.

 So, to join an Internet game, you need to connect to a server that other people may also connect to.
 There are many *QuakeWorld* servers out there but most don't provide the accessibility features that *AudioQuake* does.
 You'll need to connect to a specific *AudioQuake* server in order to play the game.